 Since 2011, the American College of Radiology’s Dose Index Registry (DIR) has helped clinicians and facilities improve the safety and quality of patient care by collecting CT dose indices through automated data transmission and leveraging that data to provide performance feedback reports and establish national peer comparisons.

-One of eight registries that comprise the National Radiology Data Registry (NRDR), the DIR has data on nearly 120 million CT exams from more than 2,200 facilities as of February 2021.
+One of eight registries that comprise the National Radiology Data Registry (NRDR), the DIR has data on over 182 million exams from nearly 2400 facilities as of December 2022.
 After anonymization at the site, exam data are transmitted automatically from CT scanners, reducing errors while collecting data daily.

 In addition to supporting performance improvement, DIR data can be used to explore a variety of topics for presentations and publications to advance the science and practice of radiology.
 View DIR publications on the NRDR Publications Portal page on the ACR website.

-Expansion plans call for the DIR to be comprised of four modules: DIR Computed Tomography (CT), DIR Fluoroscopy (Fluoro), DIR Digital Radiography, and DIR Nuclear Medicine.
+Expansion plans call for the DIR to be comprised of four modalities: DIR Computed Tomography (CT), DIR Fluoroscopy (Fluoro), DIR Digital Radiography (DIR DR), and DIR Nuclear Medicine (Nuc Med).
 Facilities already participating in the DIR CT module can submit data to the new modules at no additional cost.

-To learn more about the available features and new developments for each module, click on a logo below.
+To learn more about the available features and new developments for each module, click on the logo below.

 Credit and Recognition